 What Leverage is Available for Forex Trading in Malaysia?

 The leverage offered in the forex market is different from the one provided in the stock market.
 This is because most currency pairs are liquid and less volatile than even the most active shares.
 Thus, hedging risk and determining entry and exit points are more manageable in the forex market.

 The amount of leverage available depends on the broker you choose.
-For example, brokers like eToro and Plus500 are restricted to offering up to 1:30 leverage due to their licenses in Europe.
+For example, brokers like Plus500 are restricted to offering up to 1:30 leverage due to their licenses in Europe.
 However, other brokers like FBS offer much higher leverage of up to 1:3,000, though this comes with significant risks.

 It is vital to determine the most effective leverage and use reliable risk management tools.
 For example, you can use stops to limit risks.
 Also, it is recommended to risk not more than 1% of the capital on any single trade.
 In addition, you can use a positive risk-to-reward ratio to achieve a higher probability in the long run.